JETSCAPE/JETSCAPE/external_packages/smash/smash_code/CONTRIBUTING.md

 tool on Linux. `perf` uses a feature of the CPU (and OS support) to count performance relevant events in the normal execution of the program.
-Therefore, SMASH should execute as "normal as possible", but with meta information about the program to improve the reporting capabilities of \c perf.
+Therefore, SMASH should execute as "normal as possible", but with meta information about the program to improve the reporting capabilities of `perf`.
 To get useful results compile SMASH in `RelWithDebInfo` mode, i.e. via